20 Easy Ways to Respect Yourself and Why It Matters

 It could be drawing, writing, playing an instrument, or anything that makes you feel excited.
 Doing what you love helps you connect with yourself and makes you feel alive.

 Imagine you’re a superhero, and sleep is your secret power source.
-When you sleep well, your brain sorts through the day’s adventures and gets ready for tomorrow.
+When you sleep well, your brain sorts through the day’s adventures and gets ready for the next day.

 10. Mindfulness